bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 It's also a bit surprising that AVX2 didn't make a huge difference, it seemed to be bottlenecked on performing square roots.

-If you made it this far well done, thanks for reading.
-I promise my next post will be shorter!
+If you made it this far well done, thanks for reading!
+I covered a lot in the post but at the same time I left out a lot of details.
+If you want to know more take a look my [spheres_simd_wrapped branch](https://github.com/bitshifter/pathtrace-rs/tree/spheres_simd_wrapped) which has my most optimised code and feel free to ask questions or give feedback via [@bitshifternz](https://twitter.com/bitshifternz) on Twitter.